Vankalin/Shooting-Club/README.md

 # Shooting-Club
-A place where you hone your shooting skills to the fullest.
+A place where you hone your shooting skills to the fullest)